gsoft-inc/sg-orbit/README.md

 For testing our components we currently rely only on automated visual testing.

-We prefered *visual testing* to *structural* or *interactions* testings, since this approach assert on what visuall appears instead of assertings on specifics CSS selectors or DOM elements.
-We feel this is a more *black box* and robust testing approach since it shouldn't requires to modify the tests if the code refactor haven't change anything visually.
+We prefered *visual testing* to *structural* or *interactions* testings, since this approach assert on what visually appears on the screen instead of assertings on specifics CSS selectors or DOM elements.
+We feel this is a more *black box* and *robust* testing approach since it shouldn't requires to modify the tests if the code refactor haven't change anything visually.

-Also, visual testing can easily perform cross-browsers testing.
+Visual testing can also easily perform cross-browsers testing.

-Setuping all the tools to perform automated visual tests involve a lot of time and knowledge.
+Setting all the tools to perform automated visual tests involve a lot of time and knowledge.
 Therefore, we decided to buy a license of [Chromatic QA](https://www.chromaticqa.com) because it integrates perfectly with Storybook.
 For more information about how write Storybook stories for Chromatic QA, view the [react-components documentation](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/README.md).

 For more information about automated visual testing: